PatsanMCK/InSongLeaderboard/README.md

 ## Planned features
 Selection between ScoreSaber and BeatLeader to show leaderboard

-Moving the leaderboard while paused in song to needed position
+Moving the leaderboard while paused in song to preffered position

 Show acc instead of score